fluent/fluentd-docs-gitbook/developer/api-plugin-base.md

 end
 ```

-It is strongly recommended to call this method at the top of plugin class
+It is strongly recommended to call this method at the top of the plugin class
-definition (just after calling `#register_`) to show the plugin helpers this
+definition (just after calling `#register_`) to show what plugin helpers this
 plugin uses explicitly.